azizgharbi/phaser3-boilerplate/readme.md

 `start dev`

-and enjoy your game development on http://localhost:5000/
+Enjoy your game development on http://localhost:5000/

 ### Production:

+Build your project by simply run:

 `npm run build`